An effort of Indonesian government’s to eradicate money laundering and terrorism financingputri

 The regulation is also useful to prevent and eradicate tax crimes and can be used to eliminate the practice of nominee arrangement structures and strengthen the regulation that was previously issued by the Capital Investment Coordinating Board (BKPM).

-The issuance of the regulation is also required in order to comply with international standards such as the standard set by the Extractive Industries Transparency Initiative (EITI) of 2016, recommendations 24 and 25 by Financial Action Task Force (FATF) on money laundering, Assessment on Exchange of Information by Request (EOIR) by Global Forum on Transparency and Exchange of Information 2017, and the implementation of the G20 Principles.
+The issuance of the regulation is also required in order to comply with international standards such as the standard set by the Extractive Industries Transparency Initiative (EITI) of 2016, recommendations 24 and 25 by the Financial Action Task Force (FATF) on money laundering, Assessment on Exchange of Information by Request (EOIR) by Global Forum on Transparency and Exchange of Information 2017, and the implementation of the G20 Principles.

 Drafting of the regulation was coordinated by the Center for Financial Transaction Reporting and Analysis (PPATK) involving Ministry of Finance, Ministry of Trade, Ministry of Cooperatives and SME, Bank Indonesia, and the Financial Services Authority (OJK).
 The drafting was based on various scientific studies about the transparency of beneficial owner that was conducted by both the Corruption Eradication Commission (KPK) and PPATK.